Dil Mera Dharkan Teri (1968 film): Release

 Dil Mera Dharkan Teri was released by Naila Films on 1 April 1968, in Pakistani cinemas.
 The film completed 18 weeks on the main cinema and 58 weeks on the other cinemas in Karachi and thus became a golden jubilee film.

 Remake

-Its TV remake was made in 2013 with the same name, which starred Ahsan Khan, Sanam Saeed, Sarwat Gilani, directed by Mehreen Jabbar and produced by Humayun Saeed.
+It was remade in 2013 with the same name, which starred Ahsan Khan, Sanam Saeed, Sarwat Gilani, directed by Mehreen Jabbar and produced by Humayun Saeed.

 Music

 The music was composed by Master Inayat Hussain and the songs were written by Qateel Shifai.
 Playback singers are Ahmed Rushdi, Mala, Mehdi Hassan and Masood Rana.